We will be using an autograder for this homework. Please don't change the specified function signature.

 return a+b

-(We don't really have this function in our code, but its logic is used in summation
+(We don't really have this function in our code, but its logic is used in summation.)

-, two elements are combined by the hypothetical function
+For minimum, two elements are combined by the hypothetical function

 def combine(a, b):